kimura-dev/ex-track-app/README.md

 ### Video Picker
-The video picke provides you with a search bar to customize your video search to whatever you like.
+The video picker provides you with a search bar to customize your video search to whatever you like.
 Provide a search query and the video picker will provide you with tons of video based on your query.

 ![image](https://user-images.githubusercontent.com/37715269/46563268-54ac1680-c8b5-11e8-8c51-fcc0b3e8393e.png)